n-sviridenko/langgraph-a2a-adapter/README.md

 4. Streaming responses
 5. Push notifications for task updates

-The proxy translates between the A2A protocol format and the LangGraph API format, allowing seamless integration.
+The adapter translates between the A2A protocol format and the LangGraph API format, allowing seamless integration.

 ## Architecture